 The Company is a private limited company domiciled in India and is incorporated under the provisions of the Companies Act applicable in India.
 The registered office of the company is located at 2nd floor, R.R.
-Hosiery Building, off Dr. E Moses Road, Mahalaxmi (W), Mumbai - 400011.
+Hosiery Building, off Dr. E Moses Road, Mahalaxmi(W), Mumbai - 400011.

-The Company is engaged in Real estate, Construction business, commercial development.
+The Company is engaged in Operation and Management of mall.
 The principle place of business is at 2nd floor, R.R.
 Hosiery Building, off Dr. E Moses Road, Mahalaxmi (W), Mumbai - 400011.

-These financial statements were approved and adopted by the board of directors of the Company in their meeting dated 14th May, 2019.
+These financial statements were approved and adopted by the board of directors of the Company in their meeting dated 26th June,2020.